raspberrypilearning/getting-started-with-node-red/worksheet.md

   ![Button flow set up wrongly](images/wrong-button-flow.png)

   You will notice that the LED starts off being on, and when you press the button it goes off - that's not quite right!
 This is because we are using "pullup" as explained in the previous step - the button pin will be `HIGH` by default. `HIGH` generates the message 1, and this turns the LED on.
 When we press the button, we cause the pin to go `LOW`, generating a 0 message which turns off the LED.
-So, we need to reverse the values - we want the LED to be `LOW` by default and go `HIGH` when the button is pressed.
+So, we need to reverse the values - we want the LED to receive message `0` by default and the message `1` when the button is pressed.

 1. Remove the connection you made between the button node and the LED node by clicking on the line and pressing "Delete" on the keyboard.